Looks like you are using an old version of Internet Explorer - Please update your browser

 AiG has now become the world’s largest apologetics organization.
 Also, as was mentioned earlier, the AiG “sister” ministry based in Leicester, England, continues to have an impact in Europe—it is often profiled in the major media (e.g., BBC–TV/Radio) and conducts teaching meetings throughout western and Eastern Europe.

-As AiG-U.S.’s board members look to the future, they are considering many new or expanded Bible-proclaiming outreaches, including in the much-needed areas of curriculum development and international programs—and, of course, completing the Ark Encounter by the summer of 2016.
+As AiG-US’s board members look to the future, they are considering many new or expanded Bible-proclaiming outreaches, including in the much-needed areas of curriculum development and international programs—and, of course, completing the Ark Encounter by the summer of 2016.

 The US board, recognizing that AiG was largely dependent on the name recognition of its president in the first years of the ministry to help AiG get kick-started, is pleased today to see that the museum, popular website, expanding curriculum department, several new speakers, etc., are making AiG less dependent on Ken Ham to grow the ministry (thus leaving Ken with more time to work closely with the board in strategizing how AiG’s vision can be taken into new areas, as God gives the opportunities).

-As AiG looks back at twenty years of wonderful, fruitful ministry, and anticipates God’s blessings on the various initiatives for 2014 including the Ark Encounter, we can say, “To God be the glory, great things He has done!”
+As AiG looks back at 21 years of wonderful, fruitful ministry, and anticipates God’s blessings on the various initiatives for 2015 including the ongoing construction of the Ark Encounter, we can say, “To God be the glory, great things He has done!”